BCIT-203/COMM-2216-User-Documentation-Assignment/docs/8-troubleshoot.md

 git branch backup-branch
 ```

-## Purpose of this Troubleshooting Guide
+## Overview

-- This guide helps resolve some of the common issues that developers may face when using Git, particularly for beginners and intermediate users.
+This guide helps resolve some of the common issues that developers may face when using Git, particularly for beginners and intermediate users.

-- Each issue is explained in a way that allows users to identify the problem, apply the correct solution, and continue their work with minimal interruptions.
+Each issue is explained in a way that allows users to identify the problem, apply the correct solution, and continue their work with minimal interruptions.

 ## 1. **"fatal: not a git repository" Error**